Bishop Paul Leeland

 Leeland was elected as a delegate to Jurisdictional Conference beginning in 1988 and consecutive years through 2008.
 He was elected as a delegate to General Conference in 2000, 2004, and 2008.
 He has served on general conference boards and agencies.
 In 2007, he was the recipient of the Red Shoe Award, presented by clergywomen of the North Carolina Annual Conference for “encouragement and support of women in ministry through advocacy, appointment, mentoring and friendship.”

 In 1968, Janet Elaine Dowell and Paul Lee Leeland were married.
 They have three married children: Rebekah, Nora, and Paul Andrew.
-They have four grandchildren: Ryon, Joshua, Andrew, and Madeline.
+They have six grandchildren: Ryon, Joshua, Andrew, Madeline, Will, and Reid.